CloudOpting/deploy-cloudopting/README.md

 # deploy-cloudopting
-Assisted deploy for the entire CloudOpting platform
+Assisted deploy for the entire CloudOpting platform.

+Executing `docker-compose up` and it will install and run all in your computer.

-## Instructions
+## Furder Instructions to customize your installation

 ## IMPORTANT NOTES: